kardianos/vendor-spec/README.md

  * Additional fields may be added to the vendor file that is tool specific.
  * The vendor file is to be used by a vendor tool; the vendor file is not used for compiling source code.
+ * Each copied package entry is defined to match a single Go package.
+A vendor file Package entry does NOT match a package tree; a vendor file Package entry maches a single Go package.
  * The following struct describes the minimum fields that must be present in the json file: